 The Billion Dollar Disaster indicator provides insight into the frequency and the total estimated costs of major weather and climate events that occur in the United States.
 This indicator compiles the annual number of weather and climate-related disasters across seven event types.
 Events are included if they are estimated to cause more than one billion U.S. dollars in direct losses.
 The cost estimates of these events are adjusted for inflation using the Consumer Price Index (CPI) and are based on costs documented in several Federal and private-sector databases.

-In recent decades, the U.S. has experienced a rising number of weather and climate disasters that cause significant economic damages and societal losses.
-From 1980 to 2021, the annual average number of billion-dollar events was 7.7, including CPI adjustments.
-For the most recent 5 years (2017–2021), the annual average was 17.8 events.
+In recent decades, the U.S. has experienced a rising number of weather and climate disasters that cause significant economic damages and societal losses (Smith, 2023).
+From 1980 to 2022, the annual average number of billion-dollar events was 8.1, including CPI adjustments.
+For the most recent 5 years (2018–2022), the annual average was 18.0 events.

-The distribution of damage from U.S. Billion-dollar disaster events from 1980 to 2021 is dominated by tropical cyclone losses.
-Tropical cyclones have caused the most damage ($1,157.1 billion) and also have the highest average event cost ($20.3 billion per event).
-Hurricanes are responsible for slightly more than half (52.6%) of the total losses for all the U.S. billion-dollar disasters but represent approximately one-fifth (17.6%) of all the billion-dollar events we have assessed since 1980.
-In total, the direct costs for these billion-dollar disasters over the last five years ($764.9 billion) and the 5-year cost average ($152.9 billion/year) are at record-setting levels.
+The distribution of damage from U.S. Billion-dollar disaster events from 1980 to 2022 is dominated by tropical cyclone losses.
+Tropical cyclones have caused the most damage ($1,365.0 billion) and also have the highest average event cost ($22.8 billion per event).
+Hurricanes are responsible for slightly more than half (53.4%) of the total losses for all the U.S. billion-dollar disasters but represent approximately one-sixth (17.2%) of all the billion-dollar events we have assessed since 1980.

 The increase in population and material wealth over the last several decades are important factors for the increased damage potential.
 Climate change is also playing an increasing role in the increasing frequency of some types of extreme weather that lead to billion-dollar disasters.
 Most notably, the rise in vulnerability to drought, lengthening wildfire seasons, and the potential for extremely heavy rainfall and inland flooding events are most acutely related to the influence of climate change (USGCRP 2018).